Dad's Army: Premise

 The humour ranges from the subtle (especially the class-reversed relationship between grammar school-educated Mainwaring, the local bank manager, and public school-educated Wilson, his deputy at the bank) to the slapstick (the antics of the elderly Jones being a prime example).
-Jones had several catchphrases, including "Don't panic!" (while panicking himself), "They don't like it up 'em", "Permission to speak, sir?" and talk about the "Fuzzy-Wuzzies".
-Mainwaring says "You stupid boy" to Pike in many episodes.
-Other cast members used catch phrases including Sergeant Wilson who regularly asked ‘Do you think that’s wise, sir?’ when Captain Mainwaring made a suggestion.
+Jones had several catchphrases, including "Don't panic!" (while panicking himself), "They don't like it up 'em!", "Permission to speak, sir?", "Handy-hock!" and his tales about the "Fuzzy-Wuzzies".
+Mainwaring's catchphrase to Pike is, "You stupid boy", which he uses in many episodes.
+Other cast members used catchphrases, including Sergeant Wilson, who regularly asked, "Do you think that's wise, sir?" when Captain Mainwaring made a suggestion.

-The early series occasionally include darker humour, reflecting that, especially early in the war, the Home Guard was woefully under-equipped but was still willing to resist the Wehrmacht.
+The early series occasionally included darker humour, reflecting that, especially early in the war, the Home Guard was woefully under-equipped but was still willing to resist the Wehrmacht.
 For instance, in the episode "The Battle of Godfrey's Cottage", the platoon believes the enemy has invaded Britain.
 Mainwaring, Godfrey, Frazer and Jones (along with Godfrey's sisters, who are completely unaware of the invasion) decide to stay at the cottage to delay the German advance, buying the regular army time to arrive with reinforcements; "It'll probably be the end of us, but we're ready for that, aren't we, men?", says Mainwaring.
-"Of course", replies Frazer.
+"Of course.", replies Frazer.